FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ## Configure an Application in FusionAuth

-Now, you must configure an application in FusionAuth as well as register the user account with which you’ll log in.
+Now, you must configure an application in FusionAuth as well as link the user account with which you’ll log in.

 *"But wait a minute!" you may ask.
 "Why do I have to make another app in FusionAuth?
 Don't I already have a React App?
 What is this extra application all about?
 I thought I could just import FusionAuth functionality into my React app?"*